Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 ## Recent Changes

+- Memories Feature Improvements:
+  - Added example placeholders to all input fields in the Memories modal
+  - Updated freeform memories to be stored as a single entry rather than requiring blank line separation
+  - Improved user experience with clearer visual cues about expected information
+  - Added detailed examples for personal questions, connections, and freeform memories

 - Authentication Flow Improvements:
   - Updated Vercel configuration to properly handle client-side routing with `{ "source": "/(.*)", "destination": "/" }`
   - Fixed Google sign-in popup 404 error by using the default Firebase auth domain